-The practice displayed its opening hours in the premises and included it in their information leaflet and on their website.
+The practice displayed its opening hours on their website.

 The practice had an appointment system to respond to patients' needs.
-Patients who requested an urgent appointment were offered an appointment the same day when the practice was open.
+Patients who requested an urgent appointment were offered an appointment the same day.
 Patients had enough time during their appointment and did not feel rushed.
+Appointments ran smoothly on the day of the inspection and patients were not kept waiting.